Put Soul into Your Goals

 That’s a small but happy answer to a big question!

-And no, you don’t have to go on vision quests, grow a beard and have group hugs if you don’t want to — and you certainly don’t need to come up with a 10-paragraph hyperbolic mission statement.
+And no, you don’t have to go on vision quests, grow a beard and have group hugs if you don’t want to — and you certainly don’t need to come up with a 10-paragraph hyperbolic mission statement to feed your soul.